Special thermometer

 The medical thermometer for domestic use 🩺

-The most common thermometer and which almost makes us think we are the Dr. House of the house, is the medical thermometer .
+The most common thermometer and which almost makes us think we are Dr. House of the house, is the medical thermometer.
 It is of course used to take your temperature in different ways; rectally, under the armpit, through the ear canal, etc. Some infrared models even stick directly to the forehead or eardrum for greater ease.

 Forehead or ear thermometer

-The digital ear thermometer works in exactly the same way as the forehead thermometer, the difference is that the measurement is taken at the ear and not at the forehead.
+The digital ear thermometer works exactly the same way as the forehead thermometer, the difference is that the measurement is taken by the ear and not the forehead.
 The latter is widely used in school infirmaries; it is practical, fast and reliable.

 These digital thermometers are multifunctional and can also be used to control the temperature of bath water or teapot water so as not to bring it to a boil.